coolhead/flint-docs/04.connectors/01.base/03.file/docs.md

 With Flint's File Connector you can perform read, write, append and delete operations on a file.

-With this document guide you will be able to work with and use a File Connector.While you start configuring the connector, this document will guide you through File Connector request and response parameters.
+This section will guide you on how to use and work with the File Connector.

 ## Connector Configuration
 No additional configuration is required for file connector